Mitigating the measurement overhead of ADAPT-VQE with optimised informationally complete generalised measurements: Results

 The QEB and spin-dependent fermionic pools, which are chemically inspired, behave better with less precise measurements than the qubit-ADAPT pool.
 As qubit-ADAPT pool is constructed by splitting a single excitation term into two or eight separate operators acting on the same qubits, one would expect significant redundancy in choosing the optimal gate and, therefore, that non-optimal choices would not affect the performance much.
 Instead, as Fig.~\ref{fig:qubit-adapt} shows, this is clearly not the case.
 A possible reason for this is that qubit-ADAPT pool can break the $S_z$ symmetry.
 Non-optimal choices can introduce more symmetry breaking, leading the circuit easily into local minima.

 An important metric to consider when constructing VQE ansätze is the number of gates required, as this affects both the execution time and, in near-term devices, the amount of noise introduced in the computation.
-In particular, the number of CNOT gates is a relevant figure of merit as they are typically noisier than single-qubit gates.
-In Fig. \ref{fig:fermionics}g)--i), the resulting CNOT counts of each run are shown.
-Each CNOT count is calculated after compiling the circuit with the \verb|transpile| function of \emph{Qiskit} with the highest optimisation level with all-to-all connectivity \cite{Qiskit}.
-The performance can be evaluated by comparing the counts to the green line representing the CNOT count of an exact, state vector run.
+In particular, the number of CNOT gates is a relevant figure of merit as these are typically noisier than single-qubit gates.
+In Fig.~\ref{fig:fermionics}g)--i), the resulting CNOT counts of each run are shown.
+Each CNOT count is calculated after compiling the circuit with \emph{Qiskit}'s \verb|transpile| function with the highest optimisation level with all-to-all connectivity \cite{Qiskit}.
+The performance can be evaluated by comparing the counts to the green line representing the CNOT count of an exact, statevector run.
 In all cases, measuring until chemical precision is sufficient to reach the same CNOT count as the state vector simulation up to small deviations.

-In many cases, measuring until chemical precision is not required, and one can match the state vector simulation result with less precise measurements.
+In many cases, measuring until chemical precision is not required, and one can match the statevector simulation result with less precise measurements.
 However, measuring less precisely does introduce randomness and increases the probability of having a worse run.
 The level of this effect differs for different fermion-to-qubit mappings.

 Interestingly, many of the runs reach lower CNOT counts than the exact statevector simulation.
 While the stochastic nature of the transpilation function employed may cause small deviations, this alone does not explain the result.
 Instead, this shows that the gate ordering obtained from an ideal ADAPT-VQE algorithm with gradient-based selection might not be optimal, which is somewhat expected given that ADAPT-VQE is a greedy algorithm.
 In any case, the improvement in the CNOT counts obtained here arise only from randomness in the operator selection due to imprecision in the gradient evaluations.